Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \subsection{Summarization}

-\textbf{Task definition.} Summarization describes the generation of a short text using one or more references \citep{RadevHM02}.
+\textbf{Task definition.} Summarization describes the generation of a short text, distilling one or more references \citep{RadevHM02}.
 These references are usually more than double the length of the produced summaries \citep{RadevHM02}.
-Many works differentiate between \textit{extractive} and \textit{abstractive} summarization \citep{FabbriKMX21a, BrazinskasLT20, TaunkSPS23}.
-Extractive summarization concatenates spans of the input text that must be summarized to produce the final output text \citep{MoratanchC17}.
+Many works differentiate between \textit{extractive}, \textit{abstractive}, and \textit{hybrid} summarization \citep{FabbriKMX21a, BrazinskasLT20, TaunkSPS23}.
+Extractive summarization concatenates spans of the input text to produce the final output text \citep{MoratanchC17}.
 Abstractive summarization generates new phrases and sentences that can differ from the original text \citep{ZhangZSL20a}.
-Hence, abstractive summarization can generate text with low lexical overlap to the source, while extractive summarization always has overlap regarding the extracted text spans \citep{PaulusXS17, ZhangZSL20a}.
+Moreover, hybrid approaches aim to combine the benefits of both extractive and abstractive methods \citep{TaunkSPS23}.

-\textbf{Main characteristics.} Extractive systems use statistics to identify relevant text and are usually simple to implement, e.g., by fine-tuning an LM \citep{LiuWNC20} or ranking sentences \citep{XiaoC19a}.
-Abstractive systems conversely use semantic features like word embeddings \citep{ZhangZSL20a} to determine the meaning of texts and summarize them accordingly.
-In recent years, abstractive summarization has seen a surge of techniques due to its ability to generate lexically independent summaries \citep{WangYTZ18, ZhangCXW19}.
-Some efforts combine both extractive and abstractive methods for summarization to address the long computing times that would come with purely abstractive approaches for long documents \citep{TaunkSPS23}.
+\textbf{Main characteristics.} The characteristics of the task are different when looking at either extractive or abstractive summarization.
+Extractive systems use statistics to identify relevant text and are usually simple to implement, e.g., by fine-tuning an LM to select relevant text snippets \citep{LiuWNC20} or ranking sentences from a source \citep{XiaoC19a}.
+Abstractive systems, conversely, use semantic features like word embeddings directly \citep{ZhangZSL20a} to determine the meaning of texts and summarize them accordingly.
+Hence, abstractive summarization can generate text with low lexical overlap with the source, whereas extractive summarization always has overlap in the extracted text spans \citep{PaulusXS17, ZhangZSL20a}.

 \textbf{Challenges.} Extractive summarization often produces duplicated information and inconsistent summaries sensitive to the statistical features of the source text \citep{MunotS14} while abstractive methods suffer from large contexts when summarizing large documents \citep{GambhirG17}.
-In addition, abstractive systems lack faithfulness and tend to hallucinate \citep{MaynezNBM20}.
+In addition, abstractive systems lack faithfulness, often hallucinating \citep{MaynezNBM20}.